Sukuma wiki: Cultivation and storage

+Picture showing how to take care of sukuma wiki while in the garden.

 The plant is commercially cultivated for its thick, slightly bitter, edible leaves.
 For best texture, the leaves should be picked before they reach their maximum size, at which stage the leaves will be thicker and should be cooked differently from the new leaves.
 Age will not affect flavor.
 Flavor and texture also depend on the cultivar; the couve-manteiga and couve tronchuda are especially appreciated in Brazil and Portugal.

 Culinary use

 Sukuma wiki has been eaten for at least 2,000 years, with evidence showing that the Ancient Greeks cultivated several forms of both colewort and kale.